drcdev/flutter_fhir/README.md

     private, just to be sure.
 6. Should all of these json children classes be private?

-ToDo: add reference arguments to all reference types
-ToDo: define canonical types
+ToDo: define canonical types\n
-ToDo: see if dates and times can be parsed into json
+ToDo: see if dates and times can be parsed into json\n
-ToDo: add comments
+ToDo: add comments\n
-ToDo: understand if domain resources need to be in every resourceType
+ToDo: understand if domain resources need to be in every resourceType\n
+ToDo: make children json class public\n
+Todo: understand initstate better